McClelland Trophy

 The McClelland Trophy is an Australian rules football club championship trophy, awarded each year to the club with the best aggregate performance across the Australian Football League (AFL) and AFL Women's (AFLW) seasons.

 The trophy was inaugurated in 1951.
 From 1951 to 1990, it was a club championship award presented to the club with the highest aggregate performance across the three grades of competition that were sanctioned by the VFL/AFL – seniors, reserves, and under-19s – with senior wins carrying a higher value.

-By 1991, three interstate clubs had joined the AFL seniors without competing in the minor grades: after the AFL announced that the under-19s competition was to be shut down at the end of that season, the club championship format was discontinued.
+By 1991, three interstate clubs had joined the AFL seniors without competing in the minor grades.
+As the under-19s competition was shut down at the end of that season, the club championship format was discontinued.
 From 1991 to 2022, the trophy was presented to the minor premiers, i.e. the club that finished the AFL home-and-away season on top of the ladder.

 In 2022, the expansion of the AFL Women's competition meant that all AFL clubs now fielded a men's and a women's team.
 Thus, from 2023, the club championship format returned, based on the men's and women's seasons with roughly equal weightings.
 The trophy is now accompanied by $1 million in prize money, to be shared equally among the club and its AFL and AFLW players.

 Teams that win the trophy are given a simplified replica of the middle panel of the perpetual trophy, which features the AFL lettering and a round die-cast of McClelland.

 History

 The award was instituted in 1951 and is named in honour of Dr. William C. McClelland, who at that time had reached 25 years' service as President of the Victorian Football League.
 He had previously played 91 games for Melbourne in the VFA in 1894 and in the VFL from 1898–1904, playing in its 1900 premiership team, and captaining the club in 1901–1904.
-After retiring as a player, he served as a club delegate in 1905–1911, and then as club President from 1912–1926 (when he resigned to become VFL President).
+After retiring as a player, he served as a club delegate in 1905–1911, and then as club president from 1912–1926 (when he resigned to become VFL President).